 - Again send them an email a week later with valuable content (like white papers or eBooks) that will assist them in resolving the issues that they might be encountering.

-But, have you ever considered applying one CTA in multiple locations?
+But have you ever considered applying one CTA in multiple locations?

 If one item doesn’t initiate any action from the audience’s end, there’s a chance the next one might.

-6. Make it brief and crisp
+6. Make it Brief and Crisp

 Regardless of whether you’re composing the subject lines or body of an email, keep them as long as it needs to be, and no more than that.
 Presented below are some general guidelines you can follow:

 - Keep the sentences within 25 words, and the paragraphs should also consist of not more than three sentences.
-These are considered general best practices in case of email copywriting.
+These are considered general best practices in the case of email copywriting.

 - Always follow the 17-24 characters limit while composing the subject lines.
 There’s no actual “best subject line length,” but shorter subject lines are considered to be more convenient for mobile devices and more likely to avoid getting cut off.